TarakKatoch/My-Docker-Dockyard/Minikube with Docker on Windows/README.md

 ## ✅ Step 2: Start Minikube with Docker Driver 🐳

-Now, start Minikube using Docker as the driver. 🏃‍♂️
+Now, start Minikube using Docker as the driver.
+Ensure that your Docker Engine (Docker Desktop) is running in the background.

 ### 1. Start Minikube
 ```bash